rocon/espo/README.md

 In Esperanto direction on adverbs is expressed with the *-n* ending.
 In Espo this is replaced with the *je* preposition: *mi iras je hejme*  - I go home.

-Adverbs follow the word they modifiy.
-If they precede the word they modify then the adverb gets the focus.

 9. *Correlatives*

 The interrogative correlatives (*kvi-*) are distinct from the relative correlatives (*ki-*).